syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

     So far you have created a deployment and service, but have yet to read, update or delete.

     In this section you will:
-    * Detect the deletion of a website by reading current state
+    * Detect the deletion of a website
     * Delete any resources the operator creates when it's CRD is deleted
 tabs:
 - title: K8s Shell